Love & Harvest

 • 1 tbsp canola oil

-• 1 lb fish bones and trimmings (such as heads, tails, and bones from white-fleshed fish like trout, snapper, or cod)
+• 1 lb fish bones and trimmings (heads, tails, and bones from white-fleshed fish like trout, snapper, or cod)

 • 2 slices of ginger